Picture of The Automotive Tester Team

 16 Best Brake Dust Cleaners for Rims in 2025 (For a Spotless Shine)

-There’s nothing that ruins the look of a beautiful car faster than wheels caked in stubborn, black brake dust.
-As a detailing expert who has spent countless hours restoring vehicles to showroom condition, I know the frustration.
-That grimy, baked-on layer isn’t just ugly; it’s corrosive and can permanently damage your rims if left unchecked.
-The good news?
-The right cleaner can melt it away with minimal effort, restoring that brilliant shine.
+Nothing spoils the look of a beautiful car faster than wheels caked in stubborn, black brake dust.
+As a detailing expert who has spent countless hours restoring vehicles to showroom condition, I understand the frustration.
+That grimy, baked-on layer isn’t just unsightly; it’s corrosive and can permanently damage your rims if left unchecked.
+The good news is that the right cleaner can dissolve it away with minimal effort, restoring a brilliant shine.

 ProductOur RatingBest ForTypeLink